HL7/davinci-ecdx/input/pagecontent/direct-query.md

 For Direct Query, the Payer directly queries the EHR for specific data using the standard FHIR RESTful search. *This is the preferred option*.
 Guidance for exchanging data with FHIR search is fully described in the base FHIR specification and the Da Vinci HRex Implementation Guide.
 Refer to the [US Core] Implementation guide for accessing the set of health data classes and data elements defined by the [ONC United States Core Data for Interoperability (USCDI)].

-To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested as documented in US Core [Basic Provenance] page.
-When returning provenance the [HRexProvenance Profile] should be used.
-An example illustrating this transaction is shown below.
-{:.new-content}

 ### Benefits

 - "Out of the Box" FHIR transaction